-For those who are going to work in the public accounting industry, it is standard procedure to go from step 1 to step 2 after a few years.
-However, for those who don’t or never plan to work in CPA firms, they may choose to remain as a CPA certificate holder.
+For those going to work in the public accounting industry, it is standard procedure to go from step 1 to step 2 after a few years.
+However, those who don’t or never plan to work in CPA firms may choose to remain as a CPA certificate holder.

-For people working in a related field such as finance, law, or even information technology, this is truly an attractive option because you can receive an accounting certificate for the CPA Exam.
+This is truly an attractive option for people working in a related field such as finance, law, or even information technology because you can receive an accounting certificate for the CPA Exam.
 And for people who don’t plan to work directly as accountants, it can be easier to meet the CPA certification requirements.
 But having a CPA certificate on your resumé still lets potential employers know that you have skills in accounting.

-The CPA certificate is also appreciated by international candidates.
+International candidates also appreciate the CPA certificate.
 They may have difficulty getting their experience verified by an active CPA licensee, regardless of how qualified they are in practical terms.
-For example, a seasoned financial controller working in India with 20+ years of experience may still not be qualified for the license if he/she cannot find a U.S. CPA to verify their working experience.
+For example, a seasoned financial controller working in India with 20+ years of experience may still not be qualified for the license if they cannot find a U.S. CPA to verify their working experience.